Explore health content from A to Z.

 Recent surgery, stroke, mini-stroke, or spinal puncture

-Kidney or liver disease, uncontrolled high blood pressure, diabetes, vasculitis, congestive heart failure, lupus, or other collagen-vascular disease, or high cholesterol
+Kidney or liver disease, uncontrolled high blood pressure, diabetes, vasculitis, heart failure, lupus, or other collagen-vascular disease, or high cholesterol

 Pregnancy or breastfeeding